Find Someone on Bumble Without an Account (2026 Methods)

 Accuracy: High if the person pays for Bumble features.
 The presence of a Bumble charge on a bank statement confirms both that an account exists and that the person is actively investing money in it — which suggests active use.

 Limitations: Only works if the person has a paid subscription.
-The majority of Bumble users (95.4% according to Business of Apps, 2026) are free users.
+Bumble has 3.6 million paying subscribers out of 50+ million total users (Business of Apps, 2026), meaning roughly 93% of users are on the free tier and won't generate charges.
 Also requires access to financial statements, which may not be available or appropriate in your situation.

 Cost: Free if you have legitimate access to shared financial accounts.